-“My ideas come from the melting pot of my life, stirred by the spoon of an idea, spiced with the details that blow past me every day, and left to simmer for weeks and months until the real story bubbles to the top.”
+“My books come from the melting pot of my life, stirred by the spoon of an idea, spiced with the details that blow past me every day, and left to simmer for weeks and months and years until the real story bubbles to the top.”

 Or maybe I’ll just fall back on the safe answer: “My imagination.”